Stephen Curry: Player profile

-NBA analysts say that Curry's scoring creates a "gravity" effect, forcing opposing defenders to double-team him even when he does not have the ball, which creates mismatches that his teammates exploit.
+Owing to his offensive presence, Curry's scoring creates a "gravity" effect that forces opposing defenders to frequently double-team him during both on-ball and off-ball movement, creating mismatches that his teammates exploit.
 With Curry, the Warriors average 10.8 isolations per game; without Curry, they average 15.3 isolations per game.
 His absence slows the Warriors offense and leads to less passing and ball movement.
 With Curry, the Warriors average 1.05 points every shot that comes after an off-ball screen; without Curry, it drops to 0.95 points per game.
 His absence makes it much easier for defenders to switch on screens.
-Of Curry's success with or without other elite teammates, Tom Haberstroh of NBC Sports said, "You can pluck All-Star after All-Star off the court like flower petals, and the Steph-led Warriors will still dominate like a champion.
+Of Curry's success with or without other elite teammates, NBC Sports' Tom Haberstroh said, "You can pluck All-Star after All-Star off the court like flower petals, and the Steph-led Warriors will still dominate like a champion.
 He's that transcendent of a player."

+Curry's short stature relative to the rest of the league impeded his defensive abilities for the majority of his career.
+Some analysts, including Ethan Sherwood Strauss of ESPN, have complimented his defensive play or called it underrated.
+Strauss said in 2015 that Curry became "one of the NBA's most effective defenders – ranking fifth among point guards in defensive real plus-minus."
+Curry led the league in total steals in the 2014–15 season and steals per game in the following season.